codinggambit/my_polite_inquiries/_posts/Program Management/2023-02-14-my-new-blog-post.md

 ---
-title: "Project Budgeting"
+title: "Budgeting Challenges"
 date: 2023-02-14
 ---

 Overcoming budgeting challenges

-As you have learned, effective budgeting can set you up for success as a project manager.
+Effective budgeting can set you up for success as a project manager.
 This reading will discuss some of the most common budgeting challenges you may encounter as a project manager and how to manage them.

 Challenge 1: Budget pre-allocation